NFOK14001U Brewing Project in Practice

 and beverage plant utilities.

-- Identify and describe the processes in a standard brewery, malting plant and beverage plant at a practical level, in small and medium size breweries.
+- Identify and describe the processes in a standard brewery, malting plant and beverage plant at a practical level, in small, medium and/or large size breweries.

 - Demonstrate knowledge with respect to construction of a brewery and the processes taking place there.